haijin-development/php-validations/README.md

 **Highlights**

-* Zero configuration needed and conventions assumed.
+* Zero configuration.
 * Defines complex validation of nested attributes with an expressive DSL in plain PHP.
-* Allows custom validations with closures or callables.
+* Custom validations with classes, closures or callables.
 * Completely separates the validation errors from the validation error messages.
-* Allows to define and see the whole validation for an action at one glance instead of splitting it in different configuration files, models or methods.
+* Allows to define and see the complete validation for a request or object at one glance.

 ### Version 2.0.0